cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 }
 ```

-You get the idea.
-No need to further test the event emitted by the bank, which is not your code, other than for curiosity.
+There is no need to further test the event emitted by the bank, which is not your code, other than for curiosity.

-Don't forget to add similar tests for when the money goes the other way, i.e. when [rejecting](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_reject_game_test.go#L213-L251), [winning](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_play_move_winner_test.go#L149-L189) and [forfeiting](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/end_block_server_game_test.go#L496-L546).
+Don't forget to add similar tests for when the money goes the other way (i.e. when [rejecting](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_reject_game_test.go#L213-L251), [winning](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_play_move_winner_test.go#L149-L189), and [forfeiting](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/end_block_server_game_test.go#L496-L546)).

 ## Next up